 How 72(t) Distributions Work

 Generally, taking distributions from a Traditional IRA before age 59½ will result in an IRS early withdrawal tax penalty.
 Under Section 72(t), the 10% IRA premature distribution penalty is waived for IRA distributions that are:

-- Continued for at least five years or until the account owner reaches age 59½—whichever is longer
+- Continued for at least five years or until the account owner reaches age 59½—

 Consolidate Retirement Assets

 If you need to set up 72(t) distributions, a rollover IRA can help you consolidate assets from any former employer’s plan and provide a more holistic picture of your retirement assets.
 You may want to also consider allocating your overall retirement investments to two IRAs, one for taking 72(t) distributions and one that can continue to grow tax-deferred.
 This may allow you to maintain maximum flexibility and take distributions from the second IRA as needed in the future.